Evelyn Brent: Career

+Brent remained in England for four-five years, performing on stage and in films, then she moved to Hollywood in 1922 in the same year of her first marriage, to Bernhard Powell Fineman, who would become go on to become head of FBO (Film Booking Office) Pictures in 1924, and later an assistant to Paramount's head of production.

-Her career received a major boost the following year when she was chosen as one of the WAMPAS Baby Stars, alongside Eleanor Boardman and Laura La Plante.
-Douglas Fairbanks Sr. signed her as his leading lady for a film that was eventually abandoned and his next films, The Thief of Bagdad and The Black Pirate, were unsuitable for her.
-When the press attempted to create a scandal that Fairbanks was cheating on his wife, Mary Pickford with her, Brent left his company to join Associated Authors.
+1923 saw Brent's career receive a major boost when she was chosen as one of the WAMPAS Baby Stars.
+Douglas Fairbanks Sr. signed her as his leading lady for a film that was abandoned and his next films, The Thief of Bagdad and The Black Pirate, were unsuitable for her.
+When the press attempted to create a scandal that Fairbanks was cheating on his wife Mary Pickford with her, Brent left his company to join Associated Authors.

 After a year-long contract that resulted mostly in minor westerns and melodramas, Evelyn signed with Film Booking Office (FBO), which immediately launched her as the "Queen of the Underworld" with a series of crook dramas including Silk Stocking Sal (directed by the master of macabre, Tod Browning), Midnight Molly, Alias Mary Flynn, Smooth as Satin, Lady Robinhood, and Queen o'Diamonds.
 The minor stardom that Evelyn received from these popular films brought her to the attention of Paramount Pictures, which signed her to a long-term contract.

+Around this time she was quoted in the Los Angeles Times in relation to her preference for playing in thrillers: “These drawing-room pictures in which you have to play the part of an animated clothes-horse give me a pain.
+They give you no chance whatever to develop individuality or character.”